pyproj4/pyproj/docs/transformation_grids.rst

 - `Mirroring the data <https://proj.org/usage/network.html#mirroring>`__:

-  To download to PROJ user writable data directory:
+  To download to the PROJ user-writable data directory:

   .. versionadded:: 7.1.0